AnushkaShreyam/BuildingVirtualAssisant-GOBOT/README.md

 # BuildingVirtualAssisant-GOBOT
- I be here building virtual assistant something  like Siri.
+ I am here building virtual assistant something like Siri.
 I will be sharing code that I made from scratch.